Film: Demolition Man

-- Rip Van Tinkle: Spartan had to use the bathroom once he fully got over the freezing.
+- Rip Van Tinkle: Spartan has to use the bathroom once he fully got over the freezing.

-- Running Gag: The machine which dispenses fines for saying bad words.
-John and Simon notice it the first time, but ignore it thereafter (except when John exploits it to get some toilet paper).
+- Running Gag: The machine which dispenses fine slips for saying bad words.
+Spartan and Phoenix each notice it the first time, but ignore it thereafter (except when John abuses it to get some toilet paper).
 The buzz can be heard at all the right points.
 Gets a lampshaded ending when Spartan shoots one such device, causing it to short out.

-- Sarcasm Mode: When the police are out of leads on where to find Phoenix, the chief's plan is to simply wait until the next "MurderDeathKill" and zero in on that, leading Spartan to sarcastically remark "Nice plan."
+- When the police are out of leads on where to find Phoenix, Chief Earle's plan is to simply wait until the next MurderDeathKill and zero in on that, leading Spartan to sarcastically remark "Nice plan."
 Nobody gets it, save for Lenina, who snickers.

 - The initial encounter between Phoenix and the SAPD officers:

 - Saw It in a Movie Once: How Huxley learned to kick like that.
 "Jackie Chan movies."
 It's a Shout-Out to the fact Jackie Chan and Stallone are friends - Jackie was originally slated to play the villain, even.

 - Sawed-Off Shotgun

 - Spartan uses one against Phoenix during the museum fight.